Honor the legacy of Rep. John Lewis.

 The title of today's newsletter should say "honor the legacy of Rep. John Lewis, and C.T.
 Vivian, and the civil rights leaders of generations past and present that, among so much more, advocated for all voices to be heard at the polls".
 But this email analyzes specifically how we can respond to the outpouring of love and support for one person with actions that center the perspectives and legacy of many.

-update your profile to specify topics most interesting to you, like politics, education, pop culture, or relationships.
+You can now update your profile to specify topics most interesting to you, like politics, education, pop culture, or relationships.

 And donations are always welcomed to help keep this going.
 Thanks to the support of the community, we've hired a proofreader and can now hire more writers to offer more diverse perspectives – all while keeping this free.
 You can donate on our website, through PayPal, or Venmo (@nicoleacardoza).
-Or, become a monthly contributor on Patreon
+Or, become a monthly contributor on Patreon.

 – Nicole